evanx/redex/README.md

 # Redix Router

-It is a Node-based message router.
+Redix is a Node-based message router.

 We tout Redix as "duct-tape for reactive microservices."